 1) Large, full range, dynamic, multi-way (often multi-driver too), floorstander speakers - The cons are the ones mentioned above and regarding the pros, I have a problem to find any.

 2) Big, dipole speakers (electrostatic, isodynamic, ribbon etc.) - The pros are that generally these speakers have quite an accurate timbre and detail, with speed in the mid-high too.
 Among the cons, there is the problem of their dynamic range, which is very limited and a non-existent infra-bass range: a very serious and fast active sub, perfectly tuned into the system by a professional, in my opinion is compulsory and it makes a huge difference, but, if you only listen to Baroque music, you could use them without sub, with reasonable joy.
 However, there are other cons: they are dipole speakers, and this means that there is the same emission of sound from front and back.
-So, the sound frontally emitted arrives to your ears at the instant (t1) and the sound emitted from the back (reflected by the back walls, corners and ceiling) arrives at your ears delayed, at an instant (t2).
+So, the sound frontally emitted arrives to your ears at the instant (t1) and the sound emitted from the back (reflected by back walls, corners and ceiling) arrives at your ears delayed, as the sum of many different instants (t2, t3, t4 etc.).
 The result is a sound out of phase, which magnifies, or better, doesn't respect the real dimensions of the instruments (a violin results as big as a piano, for example).
 Another problem is that the front stage, even if enjoyably wide, doesn't allow for the localization of the performers at all.
 If you listen to commercial CDs, due to their poor quality and multi-mics recording technique, sometimes these problems are not very evident and you can survive, but with perfect recordings, these problems become evident.